thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 The only difference is that the properties of a synthetic event work *identically* across all browsers including IE9 and above.
 For example, handling native `onMouseEnter` and `onMouseLeave` events has historically been a cross-browser pain point.

 In this article, you're going to practice how to handle synthetic events and how to leverage their properties in a variety of common use cases.

-**NOTE:** In the vast majority of cases, you won't need the underlying native event object.
-But if for some reason you ever do, you can access it via the `event.nativeEvent` property.

 ### Exercise